Quick answer

 What it costs

-Setup is a one-time project fee.
-After that it's a flat monthly retainer — $300–$1,500/mo depending on email volume and integrations (QuickBooks, Jobber, CoConstruct, whatever you're already using).
+Setup is a one-time install fee, from $3,000.
+After that it's a flat monthly retainer, from $300 per month depending on email volume and integrations (QuickBooks, Jobber, CoConstruct, whatever you're already using).
 No per-email billing.
 No usage caps.
-Cancel with 30 days notice.
+Cancel anytime, and you keep the hardware.

-If you're spending 14 hours a week on email and billing $85–$125/hr, the math is straightforward.
+If you're spending 14 hours a week on email and billing $85 to $125/hr, the math is straightforward.
 Even recapturing 6 of those hours for billable work pays for a year of service in a month.